je-nunez/subsegment-tcp-speeds-l7/README.md

 and switches send flow information outband (see `RFCs 7011 and 7015`).
 This idea is used, eg., in Linux, by the `conntrackd` daemon and the `conntrack` command-line program can do statistics gathering.

+# Current state

+The old version was substituted by a new one based on the Tornado framework (with basic `TCPServer`s and `IOStream`s) since it has less issues with concurrency.
+The old version is still available here.